bavalpey/apply_if/README.md

 # Examples

-This example uses the [`derive_builder`](https://crates.io/crates/derive_builder) crate to derive a builder and then uses the `apply_if_...` functions to show how to conditionally invoke builder functions without breaking the chain.
+These examples use the [`derive_builder`](https://crates.io/crates/derive_builder) crate to create a builder and show how to use the `apply_if...` functions to conditionally invoke builder functions without breaking the chain.

 ## Mutable Builders